Imperfect Competition: Large Companies and Oligopoly

 In economic theory, there is also imperfect competition.
 In monopoly, one company and the industry are the same.
 Otherwise, there is competition among companies within an industry.
 In a modern, industrialized economy, industries and markets tend to be dominated by large corporations that have developed and adopted production and marketing technology.
 Large scale, capital intensive production leads to economies of scale.
 Using communication technology creates economies of scale in marketing.
 Together, they often lead to concentrated industries and markets.

 If there are any sources of economies or new technology leading to falling unit cost, there is no equilibrium market price.
-If there is concentrated markets or differentiated products, there is probably multiple prices and price discrimination (different prices for different groups of consumers for the same product or service).
+If there are concentrated markets or differentiated products, there is probably multiple prices and price discrimination (different prices for different groups of consumers for the same product or service).

 Economic theory tries to explain market and economy-wide equilibrium.
 Equilibrium, by itself, would tend to stability or stagnation.
-This does not happen because there is a third form of competition – competition based on innovation.
-This creates new types of competition.There are new challengers to established companies, often based on creating new technology or new applications.
+This does not happen because there is another form of competition – competition based on innovation.
+This creates new types of competition.
+There are new challengers to established companies, often based on creating new technology or new applications.
 This process of creative disruption never stops; the economy is dynamic.
 It never reaching a permanent market equilibrium or economic stability.

 Competition through innovation also occurs among existing companies.
 In many industries, it is the primary long-run form of competition.
 Some examples are health care, fashion merchandising, entertainment, the capital goods sector, and the IT sector.
+Also supplying the military.
 But all industries innovate to some extent - buying capital equipment and IT systems from outside suppliers (available to all), internal innovation, and adapting outside innovation.
 Proprietary knowledge, the result of innovation, is the ultimate basis of economic profit beyond the cost of capital.
 And economic profit provides the funds for further investment and innovation for corporate growth and development.

 Past and continuing innovation causes corporate growth and resulting macroeconomic growth, and especially growth in real per capita income.